StefanoAnzolut/business-guide/source/account/attachments.rst

 •	**Signature protocol** (for Enterprise customers)

 ..
 NOTE::
-   Additionally, You can let your members decide if they want to send these documents with the confirmation e-mail or not.
-If you do so, they can only say yes or no, but they can't attach only one document, for example.
+   Additionally, you can let your members decide if they want to attach these documents to the e-mail or not.
+If you do so, they can only say yes or no, but they can't select only one document, for example.

 Here is how it works: